alextrs/oestandards/README.md

     FIND FIRST provider EXCLUSIVE-LOCK NO-ERROR.
     IF AVAILABLE provider THEN
       ASSIGN provider.name = 'New Provider':U.
+    /* ... some code... */
     FOR EACH member EXCLUSIVE-LOCK:
       ASSIGN member.memberName = 'New member name':U.
     END.

-    /* good */
+    /* good (provider should be updated separately from members) */ DO TRANSACTION:
-    DO FOR provider, member TRANSACTION:
-      FIND FIRST provider EXCLUSIVE-LOCK NO-ERROR.
+      FIND FIRST provider EXCLUSIVE-LOCK
+           WHERE provider.id EQ 0.657532547 NO-ERROR.
       IF AVAILABLE provider THEN
         ASSIGN provider.name = 'New Provider':U.
+    END.
+    /* ... some code... */

-      FOR EACH member EXCLUSIVE-LOCK:
+    FOR EACH member EXCLUSIVE-LOCK
+       WHERE member.category EQ 0.17567323 TRANSACTION:
       ASSIGN member.memberName = 'New member name':U.
-      END.
     END.
     ```
 ## Comments